What We Do > Action Committees

 Mpox

 Led by Drs.
-Rachel Roper and Carlos Del Rio, this Action Committee was activated in the Spring of 2022 in response to the outbreak of a new genetic strain that quickly spread to more than 100 countries beyond the eight African nations where Mpox is endemic/enzootic.
+Rachel Roper, Carlos del Rio, and Stuart Isaacs, this Action Committee was activated in the Spring of 2022 in response to the outbreak of a new genetic strain that quickly spread to more than 100 countries beyond the eight African nations where Mpox is endemic/enzootic.
 With the amelioration of the outbreak, the group is now sharply focused on addressing the issues of quelling subsequent outbreaks (such as was seen in the summer of 2023) and on endemic countries, where infection often spreads to children in households.
 The range of expertise in this Action Committee spans from basic research to epidemiology, clinical research, and vaccines.
 The group has identified key issues related to Mpox outbreaks: protection of vulnerable populations, availability of antivirals and vaccines, the necessity to of monitoring infection rates, implementation of measures to prevent community transmission, and prevent establishment of animal reservoirs in non-enzootic areas.
 The Action Committee articulated their vision in a Vaccine paper, and meets regularly to update knowledge on spread as well as coordinate international efforts to advance research studies towards therapeutic and preventive approaches to contain and end Mpox transmission.

 Emerging Pathogens